mozilla-extensions/firefox-translations/extension/docs/DEV.md

 ## Troubleshooting

+### Firefox

 1. Go to `about:devtools-toolbox?type=extension&id=bergamot-browser-extension%40browser.mt`
 2. Click Console

+Or, for the Firefox native UI variant:

+1. Go to `about:devtools-toolbox?type=extension&id=translation%40mozilla.org`
+2. Click Console

-To clear the current output, click the Trash can icon in the top left.
+To produce a clean log output for forwarding to developers / attaching to issues, first click the Trash can icon in the top left before repeating the steps that leads to the erroneous behavior.

 ## Analyze webpack bundle size